 Raising a productive crop depends greatly on the nutrients a plant is able to access during its life cycle.
 Many factors influence the availability of those nutrients, including soil pH.
 For instance, as soil pH increases, the availability of phosphorus (P), zinc (Zn) and iron (Fe) decreases.
 Although variety selection can help manage iron deficiency in soybeans, fertilizer application is still needed to address the P and Zn deficiencies prevalent in high-pH soils.

 In farming, little things can add up to make a big difference.
 This is certainly the case when it comes to balanced crop nutrition.

-"As much as 60 percent of yield depends on soil fertility," says Curt Woolfolk, senior agronomist at The Mosaic Company.
+"As much as 60 percent of yield depends on soil fertility," says Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company.
 "Regardless of what we spend on crop inputs, if we haven't taken care of our base soil fertility, we're not going to maximize the yield potential of the crop."

 You might say Ken Jahnke was raised on farming.
 The sales manager for Premier Cooperative in Fennimore, Wisconsin, has worked in agriculture for more than 38 years.

 The ‘Golden Triangle’ in north-central Montana is called that for its bountiful wheat harvests.
 Chris Barge looks at the near-perfect moisture conditions this past fall and winter, sees the know-how of the growers in his area, and foresees an exceptional year for winter wheat in the Golden Triangle.

 Despite record corn yields in some parts of the country, low commodity prices may increase soybean acres in 2015.
 Rotating crops from corn to soybeans is a common practice; however, with the record yields comes record nutrient removal.